nialloulton/AutoMMM/README.md

 - Returns the average alpha parameter used in the candidate models to help mitigate the issues of multicollinearity.
 - Once you have your final variables and alpha, use tools such as [LinReg](https://linreg.tools), to further explore the relationships

+## Detailed Description
+The automodeller method in this code is an experimental approach to model selection and improvement, particularly for marketing mix models.
+It uses a combination of domain expertise and a language model (GPT) to iteratively improve the model based on various statistical metrics like AIC, R-squared, T-stats, and more.

+Here's a high-level explanation of how the automodeller works:

+- The method starts by fitting an initial Ridge Regression model using the given dataset, target variable, and the alpha parameter.
+- It calculates various statistical metrics like AIC, R-squared, T-stats, VIF, etc., which are crucial for model evaluation and variable selection.
+- A prompt is constructed using these statistical metrics to ask the language model for advice on improving the model.
+This prompt includes a detailed summary of the current model, its performance, and its variables.
+It also asks the language model to consider the practical implications of variable selection and the importance of domain knowledge.
+- The language model (GPT) processes the prompt and responds with suggestions for new variables to consider and, if appropriate, a new alpha parameter for Ridge Regression.
+- The automodeller incorporates the language model's suggestions, updates the variables and alpha parameter, and fits a new Ridge Regression model.
+- This iterative process continues until the model converges to a satisfactory solution based on both statistical and practical considerations, or until the maximum number of iterations is reached.
+- Throughout this process, the automodeller ensures that it does not overfit the model or select variables that do not make sense in the context of a marketing mix model.
+The goal is to find a model with the best balance of performance (highest R-squared and lowest AIC) and practical relevance, considering the impact of media channels, price, distribution, and other relevant factors.

 ## Limitations and Risks
 - As an experimental library, AutoMediaAI may produce unexpected or suboptimal results.